 Lab 2 - Installing Ubuntu For Windows Users And Intel Macs

 This is the default lab 2.
-There is other versions of this lab:
+There are other versions of this lab:

 This version of Lab 2 is for Windows users (Windows 11 or 10) or Macbooks with capable Intel CPU.
 The alternative Lab 2 is for M series Macbooks because Virtualbox does not run on M Series Mac.